arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 Once it has been generated copy the token shown
 ![](assets/foundries_API_token_created.png)

-Switch to your machine and create a variable to store that token and add it on the GitHub global configuration of your machine, to do so:
+Switch to your machine and create a variable to store that token and add it on the Git global configuration of your machine, to do so:
 ```linux
 API_TOKEN="<YourToken>"
 git config --global http.https://source.foundries.io.extraheader "Authorization: basic $(echo -n $API_TOKEN | openssl base64)"